What Factors Should You Consider When Pursuing an Accounting Degree?

 Students interested in accounting careers have two options in terms of degree program delivery: traditional, in-class programs and online accounting degree programs.
 When it comes to deciding which of the two programs best meets your needs, there are several factors to consider.

 Accounting majors should think about whether they would feel more confident learning the basics of accounting through a structured setting on a physical campus or an independent, asynchronous online program.
 Next, students should compare the costs of in-person versus online degree programs.
 While the costs of some programs are the same for both types of students, others vary by program type.
+If affordability is a concern, students should our lists of the most affordable accounting degrees and most affordable master's accounting degrees.

 Types of Accreditation